Cocker Spaniel Grooming Guide

 Cocker Spaniels have moderate shedding and require 2–3 times per week brushing.
 Regular grooming sessions keep your Cocker Spaniel's coat healthy and help you bond with your dog.

-With a typical weight of 20-30 lbs and lifespan of 10-14 yrs, the Cocker Spaniel requires thoughtful care tailored to their specific breed characteristics.
-The Cocker Spaniel occupies a unique position among medium breeds, weighing 20-30 lbs and carrying a temperament shaped by the sporting group's heritage.
+Weighing around 20-30 lbs and lifespan of 10-14 yrs, the Cocker Spaniel benefits from care tailored to its physical and behavioral profile.
+The Cocker Spaniel stands out among medium breeds, weighing 20-30 lbs and carrying a temperament shaped by the sporting group's heritage.

 Genetic Health Considerations: The Cocker Spaniel breed has documented susceptibility to ear infections, cataracts, hip dysplasia.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.